GreatTreeGames/hugoportfoliotest/content/Projects/1732755038399-Virtual-Clinic-Scenarios/index.md

 ## FSM Management

-there were a few other state machine driven systems in the game. due to having just worked on squareforce before this game, I was used to unity's FSM/mecanim system and did every state machine in the project myself.
+there were a few other state machine driven systems in the game. due to having just worked on Squareforce before this game, I was used to unity's FSM/mecanim system and did every state machine in the project myself.

 ## Loading Dynamic Content From the Server at Runtime